Your Mac screen recorder, upgrade

 They stay on your Mac.
 Recording, transcription and export all run locally — nothing leaves your machine unless you choose to share a clip yourself.

-Free is fully featured — unlimited recordings, every effect, up to 4K export.
-Exports just include a small TinyRec watermark.
-Lifetime ($39, one-time) removes the watermark, adds priority support, and includes all future updates.
+Free is fully featured — unlimited recordings, every effect, up to 4K export, and 1,000 voice credits.
+Exports include a small TinyRec watermark.
+Pro ($7.99/month) removes the watermark, refreshes 50,000 voice credits monthly, and adds priority support.

 Is there still a web editor?